-Persona: We were given a modest description of EduActiv8 and its background, other than knowing that children were the targeted audience for this application.
-In order to grasp a better idea of our subject, I created a persona.
-The persona’s main goal or objective is to use an application in their native language to learn and preserve their heritage.
+Persona: We were given a modest description of EduActiv8 and its background, only knowing that school-aged multilingual children were the targeted audience for this application.
+To grasp a better idea of our subject, I created a persona.
+The persona’s main goal or objective of the application is to allow children who do not use their native language to often continue to learn and preserve their heritage.

 Usability Test: My colleagues and I created a plan for usability testing that was used before the test was conducted.
 The test includes the tasks and scenarios participants were expected to complete as well as the respective roles and procedures for our group to execute during the tests.